 Here's a quick example.

-A typical 40 watt light bulb, say the GE 13257 40W Incandescent Light Bulb, uses 40 watts of electricity to produce 490 lumens.
+A typical 40 watt light bulb, say, the GE 13257 40W incandescent light bulb, uses 40 watts of electricity to produce 490 lumens.
 The efficiency of that light bulb is 12.75 lumens per watt.

-A 40W-equivalent GE spiral CFL Light Bulb uses 10 watts of electricity to put out 580 lumens, so the energy efficiency of that light bulb is 58 lumens per watt.
+A 40W-equivalent GE spiral CFL light bulb uses 10 watts of electricity to put out 580 lumens, so the energy efficiency of that light bulb is 58 lumens per watt.
 That's more than 4.5 times as efficient as the GE incandescent light bulb.
 Pretty impressive.

 A typical 40W-equivalent LED light bulb, the Cree Standard 40W Replacement LED, uses just 6 watts of electricity to produce 450 lumens.
 That's nearly 75 lumens per watt.
 That's almost a 33 percent efficiency increase over the efficiency of the spiral CFL from GE.
 And it's nearly six times as efficient as the GE incandescent light bulb it's replacing.

-Why Does Lumens per Watt Matter?
+Why Lumens per Watt Matters